google/omaha/ServerProtocolV3.md

   * `brand`: The brand code that the product was installed under, if any.
 A brand code is a short (4-character) string used to identify installations that took place as a result of partner deals or website promotions.
 Default: "".
   * `client`: A generalized form of brand code that can accept a wider range of values but is used for similar purposes to `brand`.
 Default: "".
   * `enabled`: Tracks whether the app is enabled on the client.
 Apps may be disabled for a variety of reasons.
 A value of "-1" indicates that the enabled status is unknown.
 "0" indicates that the app is disabled.
 "1" indicates that the app is enabled.
 Default: "-1"
   * `experiments`: A key/value list of experiment identifiers.
 Experiment labels are used to track membership in different experimental groups, and may be set at install or update time.
 The experiments string is formatted as a semicolon-delimited concatenation of experiment label strings.
 An experiment label string is an experiment name, followed by a '=' character, followed by an experimental label value.
 For example: "crdiff=got\_bsdiff;optimized=O3".
+The client SHOULD NOT transmit the expiration date of any experiments it has, even if the server previously specified a specific expiration date.
 Default: "".
   * `iid`: A GUID that identifies an installation flow.
 For example, each download of a product installer is tagged with a unique GUID.
 Attempts to install using that installer can then be grouped.
 A client SHOULD NOT persist the iid GUID after the installation flow of a product is complete.
   * `installage`: The number of PST8PDT calendar days since the app was first installed.
 The first communication to the server should use a special value of "-1".
 Compatible clients MAY fuzz this value to the week granularity (e.g. send "0" for 0 through 6, "7" for 7 through 13, etc).
 Default: "0"
   * `installdate`: The date-based counting equivalent of installage: this is a numeric calendar day that the app was installed on.
 (This value is provided by the server in the response to the first request in the installation flow.
-See [#Client-Regulated\_Counting\_(Date-Based)](#Client-Regulated_Counting_(Date-Based).md)) The first communication to the server should use a special value of "-1".
+See [#Client-Regulated\_Counting\_(Date-Based)](#Client-Regulated_Counting_(Date-Based).md)).
+The client MAY fuzz this value to the week granularity (e.g. send "0" for 0 through 6, "7" for 7 through 13, etc).
+The first communication to the server should use a special value of "-1".
 A value of "-2" indicates that this value is not known.
 Default: "-2".
   * `installsource`: A string indicating the cause of this install or update flow.
 As examples:  "organic" indicating an organic web download, "scheduler" indicating a scheduled update, "ondemand" indicating a user-prompted update.
 Default: "".
   * `tag`: An field for a client to transmit arbitrary update parameters in string form.
 Compatible clients and servers MAY use this attribute to negotiate special update rules.
 Alternatively, they MAY extend the protocol to represent the information more clearly in another parameter.
 As an example, Omaha Client uses this field to transmit whether a Google Chrome installation is on the "stable", "dev", or "beta" channel, which affects how the server issues update responses for that installation.
 Default: "".
   * `fingerprint`: If there is only one package, the fingerprint for that package may be transmitted at the `<app>` level.
 See [#Packages\_&\_Fingerprints](#Packages_&_Fingerprints.md).
 Default: "".